spack/spack/lib/spack/docs/signing.rst

    untrusted users so signing of these pipelines is not implemented.
    Jobs in these pipelines are executed via normal GitLab runners both within the AWS GitLab infrastructure and at affiliated institutions.
 -  Develop and Release pipelines **sign** the packages they produce and carry strong integrity assurances that trace back to auditable change management decisions.
 These pipelines only run after members from a trusted group of reviewers verify that the proposed changes in a pull request are appropriate.
    Once the PR is merged, or a release is cut, a pipeline is run on protected GitLab runners which provide access to the required signing keys within the job.
-An intermediary key is used to sign packages in each stage of the pipeline as they are built and a final job officially signs each package external to any specific packages’ build environment.
+Intermediary keys are used to sign packages in each stage of the pipeline as they are built and a final job officially signs each package external to any specific packages’ build environment.
+An intermediate key exists in the AWS infrastructure and for each affiliated instritution that maintains protected runners.
 The runners that execute these pipelines exclusively accept jobs from protected branches meaning the intermediate keys are never exposed to unreviewed code and the official keys are never exposed to any specific build environment.

 .. _key_architecture: